Can I claim expenses without a receipt?

 - Was your employer (or anyone else) unable to reimburse or compensate you?

-If you can answer yes to all of these questions and provide a credit card or bank statement with transactions for the item(s) you purchased, the ATO will occasionally accept that deduction if pressed.
-However, you should avoid getting into such circumstance!
-Because if they reject your deduction, you might end up owing the ATO money you’ve already received and spent!
-That irritates everyone.
+If you are capable of answering yes to all of these questions and present a card and bank statement with transactions for the product(s) you bought, the ATO may occasionally allow that deduction if you press them on the matter.
+Nevertheless, you should make every effort to prevent putting yourself in such a predicament!
+Because if they decide not to accept your deduction, you could wind up owing money to the ATO that you have already received and spent.
+That makes everyone’s blood boil.

-A receipt can come in the form of a:
+It’s possible to get a receipt in the form of a:

 - a GST tax invoice or